IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

    To rotate before placing, press 'r' before placing the component.

 #.
 Place a capacitor ('C') as shown.

+.. sidebar:: Shortcuts VS UI Menus

+    Feel free to use the interface menus to learn about what functionalities are at your disposal, or even to do this entire first lab.
+However, we recommend learning how to use the keyboard shortcuts, as doing so will speed up your work in future projects considerably.
+Also, you'll look much cooler.

 #.
 Place a LED part symbol ('LED') as shown.